awsdocs/aws-batch-user-guide/doc_source/create-job-definition.md

    1. For **Memory**, specify the hard limit \(in MiB\) of memory to present to the job's container\.
 If your container attempts to exceed the memory specified here, the container is killed\.
 This parameter maps to `Memory` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--memory` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 You must specify at least 4 MiB of memory for a job\.
 **Note**
 You can maximize your resource utilization by prioritizing memory for jobs of a specific instance type\.
-For more information about how to do this, see [Compute Resource Memory Management](memory-management.md)\.
+For instructions, see [Compute Resource Memory Management](memory-management.md)\.

    1. \(Optional\) For **Number of GPUs**, specify the number of GPUs your job uses\.